rtviii/biodata-integration-proposal/public/Inquiry.md

 ---
 ### Since my first posting this around Christmas 2018:

-In a way of a small example, [ PDB Rutgers ](https://www.rcsb.org/pages/webservices) are also developing a [ GraphQL ](https://graphql.org/) wrapper for their API and are in fact beggining migration to the Neo4j graph database.
+In a way of a small example, [ PDB Rutgers ](https://www.rcsb.org/pages/webservices) are also developing a [ GraphQL ](https://graphql.org/) wrapper for their API and are in fact beggining migration to the Neo4j graph database, offering courses for developers on both.

 ____